OSchollumQCA/1701QCA-Assessment1/replicationproject/replication.md

 ![Image](Kitronik-KLEFF-Grand-Piano-768x576.jpg)

-This project is related to mine because (insert reasons here).
+This project is related to mine because of the keyboard used.
+The construction of the piano will be useful for my project.

 ### Project 4 - Radio project ###